mario-campos/xget/README.md

 ```

 On OSX and other BSD variants you have to use an alternative way to install the packages.

-### Windows
-For windows you first need to install cygwin.
-Please make sure that you install gcc-core, libargp and openssl-devel with
-cygwin.
-If you have installed all depedent libraries then you can compile xdccget with cygwin by using the Makefile.cygwin.
-Please rename Makefile.cygwin to Makefile and then run make from the cygwin terminal.

 ## Configure xdccget
 You can configure some options with the config file.
 It is placed in the folder .xdccget in your home directory of your operating system.
 The following options are currently supported: